 During his tenure at SVSU, he earned first team All-GLIAC honors both seasons and was named the 2001 top offensive player for the Cardinals.
 He currently holds SVSU baseball single season records in batting average (.463) and on-base percentage (.549) while he is second in stolen bases (25) and walks (44).

 After graduating from SVSU, Scott earned a Ph.D. at Queen’s University in Ontario, Canada and completed postdoctoral fellowships at the University of New Mexico and in the Department of Internal Medicine at the University of Iowa.
-Scott is currently an Assistant Professor in the Biology Department at Saginaw Valley State.
+Scott is currently an Associate Professor in the Biology Department at Saginaw Valley State.

-Student Assistant Coach
+Graduate Assistant Coach

 Tyler Provow enters his first season as the Graduate Assistant Coach for the Cardinals.
 Provow works primarily with the infielders, and also assists with the hitters.

 Provow grew up in Auburn, MI where he attended Bay City Western High School, graduating in 2011, and earning All-State Dream Team honors his senior year.
 He began his collegiate playing career at Delta College where he started on the infield for two seasons.
 He then transferred to Rochester College in 2014 where he played second base and outfield during his two seasons with the Warriors.
 He helped lead the Warriors to back-to-back USCAA World Series appearances, and in 2016 he hit .321 for Rochester, earning USCAA Second-Team All-American honors.